 Committed - Amounts that can be used only for specific purposes are determined by formal action (adoption or amendment) by the Library Board of Trustees who are the highest level of decision making authority.
 Once adopted, the limitation imposed by the resolution remains in place until a similar action is taken (the adoption of another resolution) to remove or revise the limitation.
-The Library reported \$21,554 of committed fund balance.
+The Library reported \$68,927 of committed fund balance.

 Assigned - Amounts in the assigned fund balance classification are intended to be used by the Library for specific purposes but do not meet the criteria to be classified as committed.
 The Library Board of Trustees may assign fund balance as it does when appropriating fund balance to cover a gap between estimated revenue and appropriations in the subsequent year's appropriated budget.
 Unlike commitments, assignments generally only exist temporarily.
 In other words, an additional action does not normally have to be taken for the removal of an assignment.
 Conversely, as discussed above, an additional action is essential to either remove or revise a commitment.
-The Library did not report any assigned fund balances.
+The Library reported \$15,000 of assigned fund balance.

 Unassigned - Amounts that are not included in other fund balance classifications.
-The Library reported \$161,403 of unassigned fund balance.
+The Library reported \$180,561 of unassigned fund balance.